-- Guiding people who are blind - Alerting people who are deaf

-- o Alerting people who have seizures

-- o Performing other tasks

-- Animal must be on a leash.

-- Providing "emotional support" or comfort is not a task.
-Animals that only do this are not service animals.

-- A service animal is permitted in all areas of a facility open to the public, including but not limited to:
+- Guiding people who are blind. - Alerting people who are deaf. - Alerting people who have seizures. - Performing other tasks - A service animal must be under the control of its handler.
+Under the ADA, service animals must be harnessed, leashed, or tethered, unless the individual's disability prevents using these devices or these devices interfere with the service animal's safe, effective performance of tasks.
+In that case, the individual must maintain control of the animal through voice, signal, or other effective controls. - Providing "emotional support" or comfort is not a task.
+Animals that only do this are not service animals. - A service animal is permitted in all areas of a facility open to the public, including but not limited to: